 Following only one narrative — even if it brings awareness — can derail the way people get treatment or understand their own conditions.

 Funny enough, I didn’t learn about the connection between anger and depression until two years into health editing.

 During a long two-month episode, I stumbled across an article about it at work and felt all the gears click.
 Almost every day, I found myself Googling those two words, looking for new insights, but anger and depression is still rarely a combination I see written about.

 From what I’ve researched, the general consensus seems that anger is an overlooked aspect of depression (even in postnatal depression).
-Research shows that treatment for anger is often left out in pharmacological and therapeutic management.
-Studies have found that what’s a coping strategy for anger in teenagers could actually be associated with depression.
+Research that treatment for anger is often left out in pharmacological and therapeutic management.
+Studies that what’s a coping strategy for anger in teenagers could actually be associated with depression.

 I’d always figured that because I was angry, I couldn’t be depressed

 How anger works with my depression is still a new idea to me, but according to my mood calendar, they sync up.

 I track anger using the “PMS” button and sad face button in Clue, a period app.
 (PMS on my app is depicted with a hurricane and lightning bolts.
 To me, it looked like irrational anger so I use it to mean so.)
 So far, in the last few months, just recognizing that my anger and depression intertwined has brought me a lot of relief.